hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Cluster alerts default to being ignored but can be fully customised with receivers and routes.

+### Certificates

+All Cert Manager certificates require a referenced issuer that is in a ready condition to attempt to honor the request.
+Issuers can be of the `Issuer` or `Cluster Issuer` kind.
+Any `Issuer` or can be referenced on the `Ingress` resources by using the `cert-manager.io/issuer` or `cert-manager.io/cluster-issuer` annotation.
+If this is not specified, the default `ClusterIssuer` will be used to generate certificates.

 #### DNS

 DNS is only generated when using an `Ingress` resource with the `lnrs.io/zone-type` annotation set on it.
 The value will depend on whether External DNS is running as an internal or external service.
 For an internal service the annotation should be set to `private`, and for an external service the annotation should be set to `public`.
 For an External DNS service running as both an internal and external service, the annotation should be set to `public-private`.